GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/07.861-870/08.Behold-the-Bridegroom/docs.md

 ---
+title: |
-title: 868.
-Behold the Bridegroom
+    868. Behold the Bridegroom - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 868.
+Behold the Bridegroom.
+Are you ready for the Bridegroom When he comes, when he comes?
+Are you ready for the Bridegroom When he comes, when he comes?
+Behold, he cometh!  behold, he cometh!
+Be robed and ready; for the Bridegroom comes.
+Chorus: Behold the Bridegroom; for he comes, for he comes!
+Behold the Bridegroom; for he comes, for he comes.
+Behold, he cometh!  behold, he cometh!
+Be robed and ready, for the Bridegroom comes.
+    keywords:  |
-    keywords: Christ in Song, Behold the Bridegroom, Are you ready for the Bridegroom , Behold the Bridegroom; for he comes, for he comes!
+        Christ in Song, adventhymnals, advent hymnals, Behold the Bridegroom, Are you ready for the Bridegroom .
+Behold the Bridegroom; for he comes, for he comes!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 868. BEHOLD THE BRIDEGROOM
+####  Christ in Song,

 ```txt
 1.